parsonsmatt/servant-persistent/README.md

 ### Why use a custom snapshot?

 This allows extra dependencies to be baked into the ci base image.
 Otherwise they are built locally into `.stack-work`

+### Why not use the official fpco stack-build containers?

+For some reason the official stack docker images are very large.
+8GB vs 1.3GB for official haskell, which include stack.
+(Although looks like there is a new [stack-build-small](https://hub.docker.com/r/fpco/stack-build-small) at 2.67GB)

+Also, the stack image is based off of (old) Ubuntu, while official haskell is based on (latest) debian.
+Debian is a much better fit for a docker container OS and it's simpler if the build and prod OS are the same.